stephensmitchell-forks/occt/dox/build_upgrade/build_occt/building_occt.md

 Normally you use the installation directory of OCCT to link against your specific application.

-the directory structure is follow:
+The directory structure is as follows:

     data            -- data files for OCCT (brep, iges, stp) doc             -- OCCT overview documentation in HTML format